The All-Party Parliamentary Group for Rowing has appointed Professor Isobel Pollock-Hulf and Alan Foster as its first Honorary Life Members.

 Co-Chairman of the Group, Lord Thomas of Gresford said “Isobel and Alan have played a significant role in supporting rowing long before the Group was formed.
 They have been integral in our work and they are very much friends of the Group.
 This new type of membership, and their becoming the first Honorary Life Members of the Group, is fitting recognition to their time and counsel.
 They are very welcome and we are looking forward to working more strategically with them both.”

 Professor Pollock-Hulf is the widow of the Group’s former Honorary Secretary Robin Hulf.
 She rowed whilst studying at Imperial College between 1973 and 1976 and has been involved in the Group since 2006.
 She was the driving force behind the Group’s reformation.
 She thanked the Group, saying “It was my privilege to support Robin and the Group in their love of rowing and I love the sport as much as Robin did.
 Like anything you are passionate about, its emotionally engaging and makes light of any time and effort spent.
-I have many great friends through rowing and I am delighted to be awarded Honorary Life Membership of the Parliamentary Rowing Group.”
+I have many great friends through rowing and I am delighted to be awarded Honorary Life Membership of the All-Party Parliamentary Group for Rowing.”

 Foster is an active oarsman and coach with London Rowing Club, and retires as Parliamentary Boat Race Director after nine years.
-He said “it has been my honour to have played a part in supporting the Parliamentary Rowing Group since its first year.
+He said “it has been my honour to have played a part in supporting the All-Party Parliamentary Group for Rowing since its first year.
 Its work to support rowing in the UK is vital and important and I am touched by Members of both Houses of Parliament considering me for Honorary Life Membership.”